Create a Print-Rich Environment with Labels that Promote Literacy

 White is the best background because it provides the best contrast.
 However, I don’t want to encourage paper waste, so if you have other paper colors that you need to use, by all means, use them!

 While multiple colors can be overstimulating and distracting, a pop of color can be attractive and provoke curiosity.
-Our largest Post-It notes are orange, which is why I used that color for the recent labels in this post.
+Our largest Post-It notes are orange, so I used that color for the recent labels in this post.

-We have smaller Post-It notes of various colors, but I try to use only 1 color so that my kids are not overstimulated.
+We have smaller Post-It notes of various colors, but I try to use only one color so my kids are not overstimulated.
 Some may consider orange too bright and prefer a muted color.

-Take home point: make sure the words are clearly visible with black marker and adequate contrast!
+Take home point: make sure the words are visible with a black marker and adequate contrast!

 Encourage Korean literacy with labels around the house